 How should I take Steglatro?

 Steglatro is usually taken once per day in the morning.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take Steglatro with or without food.